 HFC-134a systems are designed and tested only for use with HFC-134a and PAG or POE lubricant.
 There is no published information or industry-recognized tests to establish system cooling performance, system reliability, material compatibility or the potential for chemical damage to the system's lubricant, seals and hoses should a substitute refrigerant be installed in an HFC-134a system.

-The new alternative refrigerants, HFC-152a, R-744 (CO_2) and HFO-1234yf, are only approved by EPA for use in new vehicles.
-A system designed to use HFC-134a cannot be retrofitted to use any of these refrigerants.
+The new alternative refrigerants, HFC-152a, R-744 (CO2) and HFO-1234yf, are only approved by EPA for use in new vehicles.
+A system designed to use HFC-134a can-